tustin2121/James_Somerton_Transcripts/_videos/-Zcf3uNGbq4.md

 </from>
 <james {% include timecode %}>

-<span visual=none on="?" off="?">The comedy here was highlighting how out-of-place this sissy boy was in this rough-and-tumble world of the men who won the west.</span> The irony of course is that… there is *significant* historical evidence to suggest that the west was in fact RIFE with gay men (many from Europe) and was largely settled by women in sex work.
+<span visual=none on="?" off="?">The comedy here was highlighting how out-of-place this sissy boy was in this rough-and-tumble world of the men who won the west.</span> The irony of course is that… there is *significant* historical evidence to suggest that the west was in fact RIFE with gay men (many from Europe) and was largely settled by women in sex work.<sup cn></sup>

 However even though *The Soilers* is a mockery of queerness, among other things, the use of satire indicates that Homosexuality, especially in the context of it existing in traditionally masculine spaces, *was* on the mind of the public at large.
 Satire can’t function well if it’s not deriving <del>content</del><ins>context</ins> from popular ideas. <span visual=none on="?" off="?">Even as the sissy cowboy isn’t flattering, though he is slaying,</span> his inclusion indicates that the public was, perhaps at the time, willing to accept us as harmless, though strange and out of place.